chuuwee/lineage/README.md

 ### View contents of raid file

 Run and select a `.raid` file to see a summary of the contents.

+### View contents of grats file

+Unsupported at this time.

 ### Discord